nkarl/nkarl.github.io/src/content/blog/2024-09-26-nix-flakes.md

 }
 ```

-The function `mkShell` essentially produces a *derivation*.
+The function `mkShell` produces a *derivation*.
 This is Nix lingo for a *build task*.
-Upon invoking [`nix-instantiate`](https://nix.dev/manual/nix/2.18/command-ref/nix-instantiate) this build task will be evaluated and stored in the local host's `/nix/store/`.
+Upon invoking [`nix-instantiate`](https://nix.dev/manual/nix/2.18/command-ref/nix-instantiate) this build task will be evaluated for a cryptographic hash, and stored in the local host's `/nix/store/`.

-This *build task* can be realized into a *build result* with commands such as `nix build` and `nix develop`.
+This build task can then be realized into a *build result* with commands such as `nix build` and `nix develop`.
 Running the latter will build everything and drop us into a Nix shell with all the packages ready for use.
-The path to these packages contains their individual cryptographic hashes, for example
+The path to these packages contains their individual cryptographic hashes, for example:

 ```sh
 /nix/store/xng8wvi7inzybhmaclsb6s8yhmafbq40-nix-prefetch-git
 ```

-> With the new Nix CLI v3, the hashing of path, instantiating and storing of derivation are combined with building through the commands `nix build` and `nix develop` for a better user interface.
-Check out the documentation page on [experimental sub-commands here](https://nix.dev/manual/nix/2.18/command-ref/new-cli/nix).
+> Check out the documentation page on [experimental sub-commands here](https://nix.dev/manual/nix/2.18/command-ref/new-cli/nix).

+### double check

-Now, if you tried building the flake, you should get an error.
-We should read the error message and try to understand why.
+Now, if you tried building the flake, you should have got an error.
+Let's read the error message and try to understand why.

 ```sh
 $ nix develop